 The Europe Challenge

-The Europe Challenge addresses some of Europe’s pressing challenges in a networked way, by working with libraries across Europe.
+The Europe Challenge addresses some of Europe’s pressing challenges in a networked way, by working with libraries and their communities across Europe.

 “The library is among the most critical forms of social infrastructure that we have”- from Erik Klinenberg’s ‘Palaces for the People’